 / |

-Let’s start with the most famous ingredients wearing the label “acne-causing”.
-You don’t have to check the ingredients label to know that moisturizers based on coconut oil and coconut butter, for example, are not good for acne-prone skin.
-But, have you wondered why is that?
+Let's start with the most famous acne-causing ingredients.
+You don't have to check the ingredients label to know that moisturizers with coconut oil and butter are not acne safe.
+But have you wondered why that is?

-Comedones are clogged hair follicles - something that happens when keratin combines with oil and forms a plug.
-This is the reason why some oils can create a plug when applied to the face and absorbed into the pores, and this can lead to comedones and acne.
+Comedones are clogged hair follicles.
+This happens when keratin combines with oil.
+Some oils can create a plug when applied to the face and absorbed into the pores, leading to comedones and acne.

-Oils act as amazing moisturizers packed with powerful vitamins and minerals and shouldn’t be avoided completely.
+Oils can act as amazing moisturizers, packed with powerful vitamins and minerals.

-Coconut oil and coconut butter are two examples of oils that are highly beneficial and antibacterial, but that are still comedogenic oils - so it’s best to use them for body treatment instead of on the more sensitive skin on the face.
+Coconut oil and butter are two examples of highly beneficial and antibacterial oils, but they are still comedogenic ingredients.
+It's best to use them as a body treatment instead of on the face, as they won't help you get clear skin.

-Lanolin is a wax secreted by the sebaceous glands of wool-bearing animals, like sheep.
+Lanolin is a wax secreted by the glands of wool-bearing animals, like sheep.

 Being comedogenic and also known to cause allergic reactions, why the heck is lanolin used in skincare products?